ApryseSDK/pdftron-react-native/README.md

 ## Usage

-Replace `App.js` with the following:
+Replace `App.js` with the code below.

+If you set your path variable to point to a local storage file, then the `PermissionsAndroid` component is required to ensure that storage permission is properly granted.
+Within this example there is a section commented code that provides this check.

 ```javascript
 import React, { Component } from 'react';